two sugar bugs

 I tested this recipe more times than I expected!
 I started with a recipe from the girls’ Harry Potter cookbook for Honeyduke’s Haul Cakes.
 We don’t care for filled donuts, so I wanted the jam on the outside.
 That test came out tougher than I was going for.

-Then I made a few adjustments to that recipe by adding malted milk powder and nutmeg, but the donuts were still more dense.
+Then I made a few adjustments by adding malted milk powder and nutmeg, but the donuts were still more dense.
 Two tests with that version showed improvement, but still wasn’t hitting the light and fluffy texture I wanted.

 So I went to a 30 minute dinner roll recipe I have used for years from Real Mom Kitchen and tweaked that one to come to our final recipe.
 Here are some notes about the ingredients that you may find helpful.